larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Remember what this?
 Let's see.
 Delete should be back.
 OK, so anyway that's 44.
-Not too interesting, but it is early logo.
+Not too interesting, but it is early Logo.

 ### 45-mac